guaguila/CLive2022_DEVWKS-3240/README.md

 ![](lab_env.png)

 # Accessing the lab environment
-Identify your pod# and log into your respective pod# using SSH:
+Identify your pod# and log into your respective pod# using SSH once opening the Terminal from the bottom left corner.

 Note: Use your pod number instead of the ## symbol for the SSH command

+Copy/Paste the below line into the terminal:

 ```ssh -p 3389 -L 18480:localhost:8480 -L 13000:localhost:3000 auto@pod##-xelab.cisco.com```